wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-args-action.md

 ## Notes

-- Methods must have exactly one parameter of the target `EventArgs` type.
+- Methods must have exactly one accessible parameter (commonly an `EventArgs`-derived type).
 - Projected properties are populated from the event args before invocation, enabling binding to the latest event data.